-TVO more stages: Awareness and First Contact
+TVO pre-stages: Awareness and First Involvement

-Athletes with diverse abilities require two new LTD stages in addition to the seven stages described for able-bodied athletes in Figure 1.
-These stages are Awareness and First Contact.
+Athletes with diverse abilities require two LTD pre-stages in addition to the seven stages described in Figure 1.
+These pre-stages are Awareness and First Involvement.
 They are particularly important for individuals with an acquired impairment who, prior to injury or illness, may have had no contact with, and no knowledge of, sport and physical activity for persons with diverse abilities.
-These additional stages are shown in Figure 2 below.
+These pre-stages are shown in Figure 2 below.

-Figure 2: The Sport for Life No Accidental Champions Model
+Figure 2: The Sport for Life No Accidental Champions Framework

-Awareness and First Contact programs are used to inform and engage potential athletes at all ages as diverse abilities may be congenital or acquired.
+Awareness and First Involvement programs are used to inform and engage potential athletes at all ages, as diverse abilities may be congenital or acquired.